 I like to use bone-in, skinless thighs for this soup: they produce a tasty broth, and their meat is more flavorful than breasts or wings (in my opinion, anyway).
 I remove as much fat as possible to avoid having to de-grease the broth.

 This technique makes a sort of "double broth" because after adding the thighs to the pressure cooker, I cover them in a mix of chicken stock and water.
 Then I add in additional flavorings, including a cube of ginger, star anise, a dried shiitake mushrooms, and half of an onion.

 If the rich broth is the superhero star of pressure-cooker pho, then the garnishes are its sidekick.
-The beautiful thing about pho is that when you load it up with bright herbs like Thai basil, cilantro, and even mint, they steep into the soup like a delicious tea so that the flavors continue to develop and intensify as you get toward the bottom of the bowl.
+The beautiful thing about pho is that you load it up with bright herbs like Thai basil, cilantro, and even mint.
+The herbs steep into the soup like a delicious tea so that the flavors continue to intensify as you get toward the bottom of the bowl.

 While the meat cools, I return the broth to a simmer.
 I have an electric pressure cooker with a browning function: that setting gets the broth to a nice simmer in short order.
 Then I usually reduce it to the "actual" simmer setting.
 (If you have a stovetop pressure-cooker, bring the broth to a simmer over medium heat and then reduce to maintain the simmer.)

 At this point, I like to add thinly sliced onions and cilantro stems to the broth to soften slightly.